taylor-curran/prefect-pacc-2024/Module_0/README.md

 If you are a python beginner, please head to our [getting started guide for python beginners guide](getting_started_for_python_beginners.md) where we walk through creating a python virtual environment before installing prefect.

 ## 1. [Log into Cloud from your browser](https://app.prefect.cloud/)
 Much of Prefect's functionality is backed by an API.
 Sign up for a forever free Prefect Cloud account or accept your organization's invite to join their Prefect Cloud account.
-Head to [https://app.prefect.cloud/](https://app.prefect.cloud/) to login to Prefect Cloud's UI from your web browser.
+To access Prefect's UI, head to our [SSO login page](https://app.prefect.cloud/auth/discovery) to sign in to Prefect Cloud.

 ⚠️‼️ IF your company has already set up SSO, please click `Sign in with SSO` to avoid creating a duplicate account.